-HTC announced yesterday that its newly upgraded VR kit, the HTC Vive Pro 2.0.
+HTC announced yesterday its newly upgraded VR kit, the HTC Vive Pro 2.0.
 It comes off with a brand new Vive Pro HMD VR headset.
-Sales have started since yesterday, and the price set is 162,880 Yen (tax excluded) or $1,399.
+Sales started yesterday, and the price set is 162,880 Yen (tax excluded) or $1,399.

 It is important to note that the base station 2.0 will not be compatible with the Vive Consumer Edition and Business Edition that are currently on sale.

-On return to the HTC, it sports a dual organic EL display offering 2,880 x 1,600 pixels.
+In return, the HTC, sports a dual organic EL display offering 2,880 x 1,600 pixels.
 It is 78% more pixels than the model’s predecessor Vive Pro.
 The new model will pack high-performance headphones that have a built-in amplifier providing realistic presence and sound via noise cancellation.

-Daniel O’Brien, GM at North American division of HTC Vive said that the VR headset was designed specifically for corporate usage based on feedback from customers.
-It has a software of IT managers for tracking and managing ‘multiple Vive headsets behind corporate firewalls.’
-If connected with two additional base stations, Vive Pro 2.0 can even track the movements of a person within a 33-foot by 33-foot area.
+Daniel O’Brien, GM at the North American division of HTC Vive, said that the VR headset was designed specifically for corporate usage based on feedback from customers.
+It has software for IT managers for tracking and managing ‘multiple Vive headsets behind corporate firewalls.’
+If connected with two additional base stations, Vive Pro 2.0 can even track a person’s movements within a 33-foot by 33-foot area.

-Vive Pro HMD, an upgraded kit, and Vive Pro Advantage Pack will be released in the coming spring for providing warranty on commercial use and more corporate support.
+Vive Pro HMD, an upgraded kit, and Vive Pro Advantage Pack will be released in the coming spring to provide a warranty on commercial use and more corporate support.
 Relevant details will be disclosed soon.